AntonioFasano/filleR/README.md

 Final considerations
 ====================

-To postion your text properly on the PDF you may take advantage of the distance tools, present in many PDF applications, including some free ones.
+To position your text properly on the PDF you may take advantage of the distance tools, present in many PDF applications, including some free ones.

+For example, under windows, [this image](http://i.imgur.com/IT4IOgc.png?1)

-For example this image shows this tool usign the free XXXXXXXXXXXX
+shows this tool using the free [PDF-XChange Viewer](http://www.tracker-software.com/product/pdf-xchange-viewer)